technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 2/Lab 2 - Use the Power Apps CLI and create Power Apps Component Framework (PCF).docx.md

     using +++**https://make.powerapps.com/**+++ and make sure you have the **Dev One** environment selected.

-9. In the upper right corner of the screen, select the **Settings** icon and choose **Session details**.
+9. Go to **Home page**, in the upper right corner of the screen, select the **Settings** icon and choose **Session details**.

      ![](./media/image12.png)